Consolidated Ranking Report

 - Use the Measure drop-down list to choose the measure you want the report to track.
 The available measures will change depending on the assignment type you have chosen.
 For example:

 If you select Normal Curve Equivalent (NCE) - Proficiency Score or Percentile Rank (PR) - Proficiency Score, a side menu will open where you can choose the value of the proficiency score (the default is 50).

 If you select Scaled Score (SS), the Unified Scale is used.

 After you select the measure, use the check boxes below the Measure Category drop-down list to choose whether to view Average values for the measure or Median values (or both).

-- Use the Reporting Period drop-down list to select a marking period for the measure.
-You can select an existing marking period, or you can select Custom... and set your own dates (use the calendars to select a range of dates; then, select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).
+- Use the Reporting Period drop-down list to select a marking period or screening window for the measure.
+You can also select Custom... and set your own dates (use the calendars to select a range of dates or type them in the fields using m/d/yyyy format; then, select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).